kylemabry95/llama_index/README.md

 - Update the `USER_QUERY` variable to reflect the question you'd like to ask pertaining to the PDF document(s).

+- Create a ´keys.env´ file in the project directly for your API keys and use the following
+names: ´LLAMA_CLOUD_API_KEY´ and ´OPENAI_API_KEY´

 - To install dependencies and run the script enter the two following commands in the terminal:
 `pip install -r requirements.txt` followed by `python3 parse_document.py`